-This year’s Resourcing the Future Conference returns on the 12 – 13 June in London and will provide an unmissable opportunity to understand, debate and implement the key recommendations from the recently released Resources and Waste Strategy for England.
+The Resourcing the Future Conference 2019 provided an unmissable opportunity for debate and implementing key recommendations from the recently released Resources and Waste Strategy for England.

-Join government representatives, thought-leaders and stakeholders from across the sector as we explore the key elements of the strategy and discuss the direction and deliverability of the policies and a circular economy framework.
+Government representatives, thought-leaders and stakeholders from across the sector explored the key elements of the strategy and discussed the direction and deliverability of the policies and a circular economy framework.

-The conference will be packed full of discussion points and centering on the new strategy, its recommendations and implementation.
-Expect to hear from experts on single-use plastics bans and taxes, DRS, Secondary material markets, Producer Responsibility, recycling targets and food waste.
+The conference was packed full of discussion points and centered on the new strategy, its recommendations and implementation.
+Experts from across the sector spoke on single-use plastics bans and taxes, DRS, Secondary material markets, Producer Responsibility, recycling targets and food waste.

 Promote your brand and get in front of the movers and shakers of the resource and waste industry and put your products and services in the hands of those who need it most.

-Keep up to date with the conference news on Twitter and search #RTF19
+Keep up to date with the conference news on Twitter and search #RTF20

 “I thoroughly enjoyed #RTF18 this year.
 The mix of speakers was excellent, with some well-known names, some new faces and a number of new sectors were represented.
 I really appreciated the lively debate, the ‘app based’ questions and polls, and the honesty and commitment of all those who attended, willing to share their ideas and perspectives amongst like-minded individuals.”